R1j1t/Caltech-Assigment/README.md

 # Caltech Assigment

 These are my solutions to the asisgnment-1 of Data analysis class.
-The Professor of the course is Prof [Andrew Staurt](http://stuart.caltech.edu)
+Professor of the course is Prof [Andrew Staurt](http://stuart.caltech.edu)

-The report i have submitted for evalution, was done by analysing by code from my intial commit.
-Hence If you find any diffence between the observed value and output in report then its highly likely that its becuase of this reason.
+The report I have submitted for evalution was done based on the codes from my intial commit.
+Hence if you find any diffence between report and values obtained from the code, then its highly likely that its becuase of these changes in the code.